 If you were hit by a drunk driver, you need an experienced injury firm to ensure you recover from all responsible parties.
 While Nevada’s laws restrict our ability to hold businesses responsible, your case may fall into one of the exceptions.
 If you were hurt by someone driving under the influence and have questions regarding who may be held responsible, give us a call today – the consultation is always free.

 Can You Seek Punitive Damages For A DUI Accident In Las Vegas?

 Sometimes when a person (or business) hurts or injures someone else, their behavior was so egregious that the law allows the injured person to recover additional compensation in order to punish the business and/or person who caused the injuries.
 These are called punitive damages.
 More specifically, punitive damages are monetary awards meant to punish wrongdoers who, among other things, engaged in acts disregarding the safety of others.

 Nevada law allows people who were injured by a drunk driver to recover punitive damages.
 As NRS 42.010 states, people injured by a drunk driver “may recover damages for the sake of example and by way of punishing the defendant.”

 Wrongful Death Caused By A Drunk Or Impared Driver

 The staff and attorneys at SJW are here to support the people of our Las Vegas community.
-If you have questions related to a DUI related wreck, feel free to call or come by our office.
-Even if you decide you do not need a lawyer at this time, the team at SJW Injury Attorneys are happy to answer any questions you may have.
+If you have questions related to a DUI-related wreck, feel free to call or come by our office.
+Even if you decide you do not need a lawyer at this time, the team at SJW Injury Attorneys is happy to answer any questions you may have.